wwsd/wwsd.github.io/_posts/2015-12-18-Drone-Buying-Guide.md

 ### Radio RX

 Then you'll need a module inside your UAV to receive your transmissions to control the craft.
-[OpenLRS](http://openlrsng.org/) seems to be the leader in this field.
+Again [OpenLRS](http://openlrsng.org/) seems to be the leader in this field.
 They have a great [hardware list](http://openlrsng.org/#hardware) on their site.
 You can find the [hawkeye](http://astore.amazon.com/joshuacoxgith-20/detail/B00QBKZI00) on amazon there, or the [OrangeRx](http://www.hobbyking.com/hobbyking/store/__27096__OrangeRx_Open_LRS_433MHz_9Ch_Receiver.html) at hobbyking there